NelsAcquistapace/XPLab_SpecialWords_magpie/README.md

 ## Writing

-Contains:
+This folder contains

-The experimental design plan can be found [here](https://github.com/NelsAcquistapace/XPLab_SpecialWords_magpie/blob/master/writing/Experimental%20Design/Experimental%20Design_The%20Facilitating%20Role%20of%20Language.pdf).
+* the experimental design plan can be found [here](https://github.com/NelsAcquistapace/XPLab_SpecialWords_magpie/blob/master/writing/Experimental%20Design/Experimental%20Design_The%20Facilitating%20Role%20of%20Language.pdf).

-The preregistration report can be found [here](https://github.com/NelsAcquistapace/XPLab_SpecialWords_magpie/blob/master/writing/Experimental%20Design/Preregistration%20Report.pdf).
+* the preregistration report can be found [here](https://github.com/NelsAcquistapace/XPLab_SpecialWords_magpie/blob/master/writing/Experimental%20Design/Preregistration%20Report.pdf).

-The final paper on the replication study can be found [hier Link einfügen]
+* the final paper on the replication study can be found [hier Link einfügen]